Skip to Content

-Saganaki is a pan seared cheese, one of the best Greek mezedes (plural or mezes).
+Saganaki is a pan seared cheese, one of the best Greek mezedes (plural of the word mezes).
 For my readers who are new to this blog, mezes is an appetizer served with wine, ouzo or tsikoudia.

 There is a lot of false information given on the internet and if your read about saganaki in Wikipedia, you will read that it means flaming cheese, sometimes translated as fried cheese.